What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Flip flops

 One of the best things at the end of my trip was pulling off my hiking boots and slipping on a pair of flip flops for the drive back to my hotel!
-Make sure you put flip flops or other light shoes in your backpack (or leave them in your tour company’s car).
+Make sure you put flip flops or other light shoes (like Tevas) in your backpack (or leave them in your tour company’s car).

 Gorilla trekking packing list: Final thoughts